stupidsong/info/README.md

 ⸝⸝

-<p align="center"> i usually don't have any issues with different personalities/humor and i can adjust pretty easily. the only thing id appreciate is that you don't jokingly flirt with me unless we're already close friends. it tends to make me uncomfortable & reeeeally weirded out when it comes from people i don't know well</p>
+<p align="center"> i usually don't have any issues with different personalities / humor and i can adjust pretty easily. the only thing id appreciate is that you don't jokingly flirt with me unless we're already close friends</p>

 ⸝⸝

-<p align="center"> if you're 13 or under, please interact with extra caution! </p>
+<p align="center"> if you're 13 or under, please iwec </p>

-<p align="center"> i am not the person you imagined in your head, so please don't hold me to a version of me that never existed</p>⠀

 ⸝⸝